ConnorEasterbrook/AT-CityGeneration/README.md

 # AT-CityGeneration
 Uses the Wave-Function-Collapse algorithm to procedurally generate an endless city.
-This was developed during my studies at UWE Bristol, for the Advanced Technologies module.
+This was developed during my studies at UWE Bristol, in Games Technology, for the Advanced Technologies module.